lowsound42/everything-is-computers/README.md

 # README

 This repo serves as a reference for the infrastructure being built for the `group that is still unnamed`.
-We are exploring self-hosted options for basic productivity apps that can be used by a team.
+I am exploring self-hosted options for basic productivity apps that can be used by a team.

 ## Authentication

 [Authentik](https://goauthentik.io/) serves as our auth provider.
-We are using the basic email + password strategy (to borrow a term from passport.js).
+I am using the basic email + password strategy (to borrow a term from passport.js).

 All users are first re-directed to the authentik service to enter their credentials before being forwarded to their specific destination.

-This is mostly in place because Affine does not allow us to gate the basic local-storage version of the instance so we have to control access ourselves.
+This is mostly in place because Affine does not allow us to gate the basic local-storage version of the instance so i have to control access myself.
 (Kind of annoying but a good learning experience).

-We have turned off authentik redirection for mobile/electron apps as this flow breaks their auth process.
+I have turned off authentik redirection for mobile/electron apps as this flow breaks their auth process.

+## Reverse Proxy

+For this project I decided to try Caddy instead of my usual go-to `Nginx`.
+Actually very easy to setup and a delight to work with.

-## Services:
+## Services

 ### Team Chat